 Get outside and get your heart pumping

 Short bursts of exposure can help, too.
-Rather than looking for the closest parking spot at work, the grocery store or your gym, challenge yourself to park in the last row so you get a few more minutes of sunshine on your entry and exit.
+Rather than looking for the closest parking spot at work or the grocery store, challenge yourself to park in the last row so you get a few more minutes of sunshine on your entry and exit.